gopi-suvanam/scribbler-website/_posts/2024-05-08-Pretrained-Tensorflowjs-Models-in-Browser.md

 3. *Reduced Server Load*: Offloading computation to client devices reduces the load on servers, leading to more scalable applications.

 4. *Cross-Platform Compatibility*: TensorFlow.js runs in all modern web browsers, as well as in Node.js environments, making it accessible across a wide range of platforms.

+In earlier articles we have looked at [Machine Learning in Javascript Using Tensoflow.js](https://scribbler.live/2023/04/11/Machine-learning-in-Javascript-using-TensorflowJS.html) and [Using Brain.js for Machine Learning
+](https://scribbler.live/2023/04/30/Machine-Learning-in-JavaScript-using-Brainjs.html).
+In this article we will look at how to use pretrained models from Tensorflow.js to build AI applications in the browser.

 ## Getting Started